mjstealey/docker-irods-resource/README.md

   mjstealey/docker-irods-icat:4.1.8
 ```

 When launching our resource server we want to match the version of the iRODS iCAT server, in this example v.4.1.8, and provide a few docker attributes to allow the conainer to bind with the already running iCAT instance.
-We'll use the **--link** attribute to specify which container it should have IP information for, the **--hostname** attribute to provide a clean name to the created resource, as well as specify the environment variable **IRODS_ICAT_HOST_NAME**.
+We'll use the **--link** attribute to specify which container it should have IP information for, the **--hostname** attribute to provide a clean name to the created resource, as well as specify the environment variable **IRODS_ICAT_HOST_NAME** to match the hostname we gave to the docker-irods-icat:4.1.8 instance.
 ```
 $ docker run --name resource \
   --hostname resource \